MagnusThome/RejsaRubberTrac/README.md

 CAR is the connection marked "A4" on the main board
 FRONT is the connection marked "A5" on the main board
-LEFT is the connection marked "SCK" on the main board
+LEFT is the connection marked "MOSI" on the main board
 Connect them to the pin marked "GND".

 # Mirror temperature zones on tire